-- monitor their own health and not attend the workplace if they have an infectious illness or display symptoms of an illness - inform the Nominated Supervisor or Responsible Person if they have an infectious illness or display symptoms of an illness, adhering to any public health order directions as required - comply with all public health direction orders (including testing and isolation requirements) where required - provide management with their Immunisation History Statement or other records from their general practitioner to provide evidence of immunisations - consider disclosing any health diagnosis that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - provide a health care plan to provide guidance on management of their health care need in case of an emergency e.g., ASCIA Anaphylaxis Action Plan - inform the Nominated Supervisor or Responsible Person of the location of their EpiPen[®] if they are at risk of anaphylaxis - regularly review their health care plans if they have ongoing medical needs such as asthma or anaphylaxis, epilepsy or diabetes [or any other medical condition that requires ongoing management] - notify management as soon as reasonably practicable if they are unable to attend work due to illness or injury - provide evidence of their illness or injury as soon as practicable - communicate their recovery time/plan openly and honestly with management - abide by management's decision if requested to take leave due to an outbreak of an infectious disease and they are considered 'at risk' - update their emergency contact details in staff records annually or when required - assist work colleagues to understand their own health, safety and wellbeing accountabilities and responsibilities - be excluded from the Service if they have had diarrhoea and vomiting for 48 hours after symptoms have ceased to reduce infection transmission - adhere to exclusion/isolation periods if they have any infectious disease

-- inform management if their medical condition/illness or injury affects their ability to perform their job - inform management if prescribed medication may cause health or safety issues for themselves or others (e.g. medication making them drowsy)
+- monitor their own health and not attend the workplace if they have an infectious illness or display symptoms of an illness - inform the Nominated Supervisor or Responsible Person if they have an infectious illness or display symptoms of an illness, adhering to any public health order directions as required - comply with all public health direction orders (including testing and isolation requirements) where required - provide management with their Immunisation History on commencement of employment - consider disclosing any health diagnosis that may be life threatening or may affect their work [risk of anaphylaxis, diabetes, asthma, epilepsy] - provide a health care plan to provide guidance on management of their health care need in case of an emergency e.g. ASCIA Anaphylaxis Action Plan - inform the Nominated Supervisor or Responsible Person the location of their EpiPen® if they are at risk of anaphylaxis - regularly review their health care plans if they have ongoing medical needs such as asthma or anaphylaxis, epilepsy or diabetes [or any other medical condition that requires ongoing management] - notify management as soon as reasonably practicable if they are unable to attend work due to illness or injury - provide evidence of their illness or injury as soon as practicable if requested by management - provide evidence if they are required to care for a family member if requested by management - communicate their recovery time/plan openly and honestly with management - abide by management's decision if requested, to take leave due to an outbreak of an infectious disease if they are considered 'at risk' - update their emergency contact details in staff records annually or when required - assist work colleagues to understand their own health, safety and wellbeing accountabilities and responsibilities - adhere to exclusion/isolation periods if they have any infectious disease - inform management if their medical condition/illness or injury affects their ability to perform their job - inform management if prescribed medication may cause health or safety issues for themselves or others (e.g. medication making them drowsy)